 Baratza Sette 270

 The Baratza Sette 270 is usually below the price range of the Eureka Mignon Specialita.
 And it looks more affordable too.
-The plastic body isn’t too appealing and it’s very noisy.
-Still, those would be the major compromises to make if you buy a Sette 270 instead of Mignon Specialita.
+The plastic body isn’t too appealing, and it’s very noisy.
+Still, those would be the major compromises to make if you buy a Sette 270 instead of a Mignon Specialita.